rahul5r/YouTube_Control_Using_Hand_Gestures/README.md

 ## Contributions

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit them via the [GitHub repository](https://github.com/racker9r/YouTube_Control_Using_Hand_Gestures/issues).

-Feel free to use, modify, and distribute this project in accordance with the license terms.

 ---